Posts Tagged ‘Friday the 13th’

 “Don’t do anything I wouldn’t do.”
 Emily said as the figure of Clarice grew smaller as the distance between them grew.

-Remembering his first date with Emily, Walter playfully smacked her bum and said “Honey, there’s not a damn thing you wouldn’t do.”
+Remembering his first date with Emily, Whitman playfully smacked her bum and said “Honey, there’s not a damn thing you wouldn’t do.”
 His wife giggled in response.

-Watching the car drive away Walter said “That’s a nice car.”
+Watching the car drive away Whitman said “That’s a nice car.”
 Then, something just occurred to him.
 “You know, he didn’t even come in and introduce himself!”

 “Times have changed!”